centrahq/api-documentation/source/reference/stable/checkout-api/index.md

 ### Searching improvements since v2.92

 Using the free-text `"search"` field in `POST /products` endpoint now has the following improvements:
-- Handling of non-Latin characters (e.g. "röd", "små"),
+- Handling of non-Latin characters (e.g. "grön", "små"),
-- Matching Latin to non-Latin characters (searching "röd" will also match "rod"),
+- Matching Latin to non-Latin characters (searching "grön" will also match "gron"),
 - Proximity (fuzzy) matching of phrases (searching "prdct" should match "product").

-For example, if you have a Product named "Test Product" which contains "Röd" in its description, you should be able to find it using phrases like: `"test product"`, `"test röd"`, `"product rod"`, or even `"prdct rd"`.
+For example, if you have a Product named "Test Product" which contains "Grön" in its description, you should be able to find it using phrases like: `"test product"`, `"test grön"`, `"product gron"`, or even `"prdct grn"`.

 ## Routing